Turning 40: What to Know

-Whether it's chest pain, weight changes, or joint aches, age brings wear and tear and opens the door for aches and illnesses that can blindside you.
+Whether it's chest pain, weight changes, or joint aches, age brings wear and tear and opens the door for aches and illnesses that can catch you by surprise.

 VA wants Veterans over 40 to start paying more attention to the following five health concerns:

 Don't be surprised if your blood pressure starts rising after age 40; that's common but should not be ignored.
 Luckily, there are many things you can do to lower your blood pressure.
 If you're over 40, the first step is talking to your doctor.
 Ask your health care team if you should monitor your blood pressure numbers.
 Lowering your blood pressure can help you live a better and longer life.

 My HealtheVet's Track Health feature is a powerful tool for managing your blood pressure and keeping a healthy lifestyle.

 Pay closer attention to your heart

 Heart disease is the number one cause of death in the United States.
 The heart ages as you do.
 It's important to regularly exercise, maintain a healthy diet, and get checked by your doctor to make sure your heart isn't aging faster than you would expect.